Shopify/maintenance_tasks/README.md

 * Deploy via [Shipit][shipit] and see the new version on
   <https://rubygems.org/gems/maintenance_tasks>.
 * Ensure the release has documented all changes and publish it.
-* Create a new [draft release on GitHub][release] with the title 'Upcoming Release'.
+* Create a new [draft release on GitHub][release] with the title “Upcoming Release”.
 The tag version can be left blank.
 This will be the starting point for documenting changes related to the next release.

 [release]: https://help.github.com/articles/creating-releases/